 A secure, robust database archive should be used to retain data in its native format while keeping it available for live database access and use.

-Database archiving and retirement has become more prevalent over the last several years.
+Database archiving and decommissioning have become more prevalent over the last several years.
 Forward-thinking organizations should start planning for this eventually as soon as possible.

 Archive360’s Archive2Azure platform allows you to effectively manage your database applications by archiving or retiring them while maintaining compliance and litigation preparedness.
 For more information on Archive2Azure for Databases, contact us directly or visit the Archive2Azure for Databases webpage and download the Product Brief.